 If your child's other parent has broken your custody agreement and taken them across state lines or out of the country, our attorneys can use our extensive knowledge of the relevant laws to help bring them home.
 We're well-equipped to handle both interstate and international parental child abduction cases.
-Not only is Attorney Aaron D. Bundy intimately familiar with Hauge Convention rules, which govern international parental abductions, but he's also included on the U.S. State Department's referral list for such matters.
+Attorney Aaron D. Bundy is intimately familiar with the Hague Convention rules governing most international parental abductions, and he is on the U.S. State Department's referral list for Hague Convention abduction matters.

 Let Us Handle Your Interstate and International Jurisdiction Case